 The sister tosses and turns in bed.
 Close up on grandfather clock… She wakes up screaming!
 There’s a mysterious apparition in her room.
 It looks a little like Brain Guy from MST3K, but no—it’s a ghost!
 Her sister (the narrator’s grandmother) comes rushing in and sees ‘something so horrible that she nearly fainted.’
 Her sister was no longer screaming.
 She was dead!

 The narrator says that she wished her grandmother hadn’t told the story because she still has nightmares about it.
-Still, she got a kickass anecdote out of it.
+Still, she got a kickass anecdote out of the whole deal.